ProAI/eloquent-versioning/README.md

 [![Latest Stable Version](https://poser.pugx.org/proai/eloquent-versioning/v/stable)](https://packagist.org/packages/proai/eloquent-versioning) [![Total Downloads](https://poser.pugx.org/proai/eloquent-versioning/downloads)](https://packagist.org/packages/proai/eloquent-versioning) [![Latest Unstable Version](https://poser.pugx.org/proai/eloquent-versioning/v/unstable)](https://packagist.org/packages/proai/eloquent-versioning) [![License](https://poser.pugx.org/proai/eloquent-versioning/license)](https://packagist.org/packages/proai/eloquent-versioning)

-**Important: This is an alpha version.
-So it might be that not everything works out of the box.
-You are welcome to report bugs.**

 This is an extension for the Eloquent ORM to support versioning.
 You can specify attributes as versioned.
 If an attribute is specified as versioned the value will be saved in a separate version table on each update.
 It is possible to use timestamps and soft deletes with this feature.

 ## Installation